grpc/proposal/L49-objc-flow-control.md

 @end
 ```
-A user that enabled flow control is supposed to wait for issuance of
+A user that enabled flow control should wait for issuance of `didWriteData`
-`didWriteData` callback before making another `writeData` call.
-However, if
+callback before making another `writeData` call.
+However, if `writeData` are
-`writeData` are called multiple times, e.g. due to a race to write messages,
+called multiple times, e.g. due to a race to write messages, gRPC will still
-gRPC will still send all of the writes in order and issue `didWriteData` for
+send all of the writes in order and issue `didWriteData` for each invoke of
-each invoke of `writeData`.
-However in this case users assume their own
+`writeData`.
+However in this case users assume their own responsibility of
-responsibility of memory issue.
+memory issue, e.g. it may be best to keep track of the number of pending
+`writeData` calls without `didWriteData` callback.
+There is no API to get these
+values from gRPC in such case.
 When flow control is not enabled, the callback
 `didWriteData` is not issued to the user.

 ### Read flow control